nolanlawson/css-talk-2022/markdown.md

 ???

-To understand style vs layout performance a bit more, we need to go into detail on how each one works.
-Let's start with style.
 Remember: this is the part outside of the braces.

 ---